DEIS-Tools/H-Uppaal/README.md

 # H-UPPAAL
-**A NEW INTEGRATED DEVELOPMENT ENVIRONMENT FOR MODEL CHECKING**

-By Niklas Kirk Mouritzsen and Rasmus Holm Jensen
+**A new integrated development environment for Hierarchical Timed Automata**

 -----

 ## Installation
 Before installing H-UPPAAL, make sure that you have Java 8 and JavaFX installed.
+We recommend using https://www.azul.com/downloads/zulu-community/?version=java-11-lts&package=jre-fx

 1. Download and extract `huppaal.zip` from [one of the releases](https://github.com/ulriknyman/H-Uppaal/releases).
 2. *Optional*: Copy server binaries to the `/server/` folder (see [Using the UPPAAL backend](#using-the-uppaal-backend)).